 *Removing tests from a classroom or office without prior consent

 *Discussing an exam you have taken with other students, either from your class or from another section of the same course, who have yet to take that exam

 *Providing false or exaggerated excuses to postpone due dates

 *Lying to an instructor or college official to improve your grade or to get special privileges

 *Submitting work done in another class without prior permission of both instructors

-*Having another person do your work for a course (including unauthorized collaboration)
+*Having another person, or generative AI tools, do your work for a course (including unauthorized collaboration)

-Plagiarism is the unacknowledged use of another person’s work (words, ideas, data, etc.) in a graded or published piece or in a speech.
+Plagiarism is the unacknowledged use of another person’s or generative AI tools’ work (words, ideas, data, etc.) in a graded or published piece or in a speech.
 The following are examples of plagiarism:

 *copying all or parts of another person’s paper, article, or notes and representing it as your own

 *submitting a paper copied in full or in part from one purchased from a paper writing service or obtained electronically